Decades of rigorous research has resulted in an overwhelming scientific consensus about Lyme disease diagnosis and

-The panel unanimously upheld each of the 2006 recommendations after holding an all-day public hearing and considering 1,025 references.
+The independent panel unanimously upheld each of the 2006 recommendations after holding an all-day public hearing and considering 1,025 references.
 Among other things, the panel concluded:

 - In the case of Lyme disease, inherent risks of long-term antibiotic therapy were not justified by clinical benefit.